alexandre-normand/photofolio/content/portfolio/frosted-maple-leaf.md

 weight = 10
 +++

 {{% fig class="full" src="https://farm5.staticflickr.com/4411/36920474366_ec3d1d49b4_o_d.jpg" title="This proved to be one of those distractions that, for a few minutes, provided relief from constantly thinking about the past or the future.
-I think." %}}
+I think." for-sale="true" %}}